shashi/Amb.jl/README.md

 ### `ambrun(f)`

-Runs a zero-argument function `f` in the amb-world, where the language knows that it needs to search for a set of assignments to amb variables that runs the code till the end without rejection.
+Runs a zero-argument function `f` in the amb-world, where the language knows that it needs to search for a set of assignments to `@amb` variables that runs the code till the end without rejection.
 If no such path is found, ambrun returns nothing.

 In other words, `ambrun` computes one admissible return value of the function passed to it.